AverageVaeb/AverageVaeb/README.md

 read my blacklist guys https://docs.google.com/document/d/1I8lJ-6jo5Azell2kggRLoYTqlJ6KQfGkZHb_gnLoWkc/edit?tab=t.qcgn5ov0brle
 </p>
 to the entirety of scs: my personal life/mental state is NOT to be publicised on this document.
+</p> "brushing your teeth is racist because you are whitewashing your teeth" -roman (a reason for my blacklisT LMAOOO)